i'Lab

 Post-Doctoral Fellow, Division of Human Sciences, Hokkaido University (2006-2007)

-Japanese Government (MEXT) Scholar, Faculty of Arts, Shinshu University (2004-2006)
+Japanese Ministry of Education (MEXT) Scholar, Faculty of Arts, Shinshu University (2004-2006)

 Instructor, Croft Institute for International Studies, University of Mississippi, Oxford, USA (2001-2004)